DHLabs/keep/README.md

     python keep_backend/manage.py migrate
     fab restore_db

 **Note:** on a syncdb command, Django will ask you to create a superuser.
-If you create one, use that username and password to log in to your local KEEP, rather than the below credentials.
+Create one, and use these as your login credentials for the Logging in portion.

 ### Running the Django server
     python keep_backend/manage.py runserver